✦

 Fifi is a metal portrait, brought to life from Bahman Mohasses's drawings of the same character, "howling with happiness" -- and from my own reimaginations of Fifi (below).

-✦ See Fifi with her with her friends here.
+✦ See Fifi with her friends here.

 March 2018